-This article will look at the 5 Common Mistakes recreational players make when Buying a Tennis Racket so you can avoid making those same mistakes too.
+This article will look at the 5 Common Mistakes recreational players make when Buying a Tennis Racket so you can avoid making those same mistakes yourself.

 5 Common Mistakes When Buying a Tennis Racket

-1. Buying a Tennis Racket Endorsed by Their Favourite Player
+1. Buying a Tennis Racket Endorsed by Your Favourite Tennis Player

-This is the number one mistake I see recreational players make as they want to emulate their favourite player so they go out and buy whatever racket that player is endorsing without considering whether that racket is a good fit for their game or not.
+This is the number one mistake I see recreational players make as they want to emulate their favorite tennis pro so they go out and buy whatever racket that player is endorsing without considering whether that racket is a good fit for their game or not.

-If you are a beginner then the rackets endorsed by the likes of Federer, Nadal and Djokovic are likely to be way too heavy for most beginner tennis players to use effectively.
-The extra weight of these rackets can also lead to arm and shoulder issues.
+The weight of these rackets can also lead to arm and shoulder issues e.g. tennis elbow.
 This is especially true of the Wilson Pro Staff RF97 Autograph (endorsed by Roger Federer) as it weights around 356g once it is strung.

 2. Buying a Tennis Racket with the Wrong Grip Size for your Hand